-Ed. note: I’ve made a few updates to this article since it was first published in 2011, with the most recent today, 6‑Dec-18. – DN – The most reliable of the five system architectures, Category 4 is the only architecture that uses multiple-fault tolerant techniques to help ensure that component failures do not result in an unacceptable…Read More
+Ed. note: I’ve made a few updates to this article since it was first published in 2011, with the most recent on 2020-05-11. – DN The most reliable of the five system architectures, Category 4 is still considered single-fault tolerant and uses enhanced diagnostics (DC ≥ 99%) to help ensure that component failure does not…Read More

 At the recent PSES Symposium, I attended a couple of interesting workshops on EMC and Functional Safety.
 One was called “Workshop on EMC & Functional Safety” presented by Keith Armstrong, Bill Radasky and Jacques Delaballe.
 The other was a paper presentation called “Why Conventional EMC Testing is Insufficient for Functional Safety” presented by Keith Armstrong.

 For readers who are new to the idea of Functional Safety, this field dealsRead More

 What a great Symposium!
 Dr. June Andersen kicked it off with a great keynote, and the rest of the sessions were excellent!Read More